JobiJoba/jobijoba.github.io/_posts/2019-07-02-describe-a-picture-train.md

 title: Describe a picture - Train
 tags:
 - picture
+description: Describe a picture of Train in Thai.
+Many useful words and sentences in Thai.

 ---
 Who didn't took the night train from Bangkok to Chiang Mai ?
 It's a great experience